Criminology with Counselling

 You will engage in work based learning, making practical and conceptual connections between the academic study of criminology and work based activities.
 You will demonstrate an understanding of the importance of critical reflection.

-Criminology optional modules - you will choose two from options including:
+Criminology optional modules (semester one) - you will choose one of the following optional modules:

 Crime, Society and Racialisation